moquette/bootstrap/README.md

 ### 🚀 Auto-Setup (Idempotent Dots Phases)

-- **Custom Symlinks** (one-time): Creates symlinks for dotfiles, SSH keys, scripts, and other files/directories from cloud storage using the `CUSTOM_SYMLINKS` array
+- **Custom Symlinks** (one-time): Creates symlinks for dotfiles, SSH keys, scripts, and other files/directories from cloud storage using convention-based auto-discovery (`.symlink` extension) and the `CUSTOM_SYMLINKS` array for edge cases
 - **Homebrew**: Auto-installs if missing, with PATH configuration
 - **Packages**: Installs packages from `~/.Brewfile` with smart change detection (re-installs when file changes)
 - **npm Packages**: Installs global npm packages from `~/.npmrc-packages` with smart change detection (re-installs when file changes)